Labirintami/doc/docs/treegrid/api/treegrid_getheaderfilter_method.md

 @short: returns an object of the header filter by column id

+@signature: getHeaderFilter(colId: string | number): HTMLElement | object;

 @params:
-- colId	string|number   the id of a column
+- colId	string | number   the id of a column

 @returns:
-- param	HTMLElement|object      an HTML object or an object with Combobox configuration
+- param	HTMLElement | object  an HTML object or an object with Combobox configuration

 @example:
 var countryFilter = treegrid.getHeaderFilter("capital");